 “Ciao,” “Grazie,” and “Non-Capisco” will go a long way

+One of my top Italy travel tips is to learn a bit of Italian.
 The Italians are extremely friendly and polite people, but I still found that learning a few words in their language will get you a long way.
 It’s easy too!
 “Ciao” can be used for hello and goodbye, “Grazie,” is used everywhere to give thanks, and when a local mistakenly make you out for an Italian just simply say “Non-Capisco” (I don’t understand).

 Choose Your Gelato Wisely

-There is good gelato and crap gelato – even in Italy.
+It’s an Italian fact that there is good gelato and crap gelato – even in Italy.
 Read your reviews online, and be sure to test out a few different shops.
 When you find the best, you will know.
 Our favorite gelato in Italy was hands down in Florence and was called Gelateria Della Passera.

-How to travel around Italy?
+How to Travel Around Italy?

 Getting to Italy has never been cheaper with budget airlines such as RyanAir operating out of many Italian cities.
 If you are flying from a different continent the main hubs are Rome, Florence, and Milan.
 Once in Italy, the best way to get around is via train.